dafikabukcu/PriSearch/README.md

 PriSearch is a completely private, ungoogled-chromium browser with my own extensions created to make it a proper, fully-functional browser.

+## Why?

+Since the change of policies in Firefox, I've decided to have a more private browser, and here we are.

 ## 2. Set it Up

 1. Clone the repo